Sharing quick and easy tips for wine glass painting. This is a beginner-friendly tutorial that anyone can do! Grab a q-tip and let’s paint!

 The first time I used alcohol ink, and while I was happy with the outcome, they were not easy to paint.

-I’ll show you the quick tutorial and then shares some tips about glass paint, now available at Michael’s.
+I’ll show you the quick tutorial and then shares some tips about glass paint, available at Michael’s, Amazon and most craft stores.

 Clean the glass with rubbing alcohol to remove any fingerprints or dust.